 My money I receive from my dad gets allocated to four categories: personal money/pocket money, groceries, petrol, and other expenses.
 I’ll come back to the money that gets allocated to pocket money later.
 The rest of the money gets allocated so that groceries take up the most, followed by petrol and then other expenses taking the least.

 From there, it is easier to visually see how much money I have each month for my various expenses and I can then track where I may need more/less money.
-I then take the amount of money I have allocated towards groceries and work out how much I have at my disposal each week by dividing the amount in four.
+I then take the amount of money I have allocated towards groceries and work out how much I have at my disposal each week by dividing the amount into four.

-I then sit down and I plan out which meals I want in the week, what ingredients will be needed and what other food I may want to keep around for snacks.
+I then sit down and I plan out which meals I want in the week, what ingredients will be needed, and what other food I may want to keep around for snacks.
 Once that has been sorted I will make a grocery list.
 Using the Pick n Pay and Woolworth’s apps, I will work out how much that food comes to and what deals I will get if I buy in bulk.
 For instance, it is often cheaper to buy refill packs for things such as coffee than buying a new jar when you run out.

 Personal money/pocket money:

 When I was younger, say five or six years old, my parents began teaching me about the importance of spending money wisely.
 They used to give me R10 in R1 coins and they would sit with me while I sorted it.
-I would put R1 (10%) towards saving, R1 (10%) towards investing and R1 (10%) towards tithing.
+I would put R1 (10%) towards saving, R1 (10%) towards investing, and R1 (10%) towards tithing.
 After that, I would have R7 (70%) to spend on whatever I liked.
 Being so young it was a good lesson to learn.
 However, I fell out of the habit and stopped doing those three things before spending my money.

 I decided that this year I would get back into the habit.
 I split my money up into those four categories when I get the money so that I’m less tempted to try to spend it all in one go.
 It is a good habit to get into.
 You’re continuously saving and investing a small portion of your money which will grower time and you’re giving away some of your money to the who need it.